 The road less traveled.

 This is particularly true as far as karate-do is concerned.
 If you have been training in a dojo for any length of time you will undoubtedly be aware that trying to push yourself while training alone takes a tremendous amount of desire, drive, and will power.
-Yet, in spite of our best efforts the results that we get when training alone, seldom approaches what we seem to achieve when training in the dojo when a high level of energy is running through it.
+Yet, in spite of our best efforts the results that we get when training alone seldom approaches what we can achieve when training in the dojo.
+Especially when a high level of energy is running through it.

 For many of us this is the moment that our internal motivation rises, and starts kicking in.
-It creates inside us the desire to be better than we were last class.
+It creates inside of us the desire to be better than we were last class.
 Better than those around us.
 Better than we are when we train alone.
 Excellence though always comes at a price.
 It demands of us that we leave nothing for tomorrow, but give all that we have, and for as long as it takes.
-But, if we do give all we can, if we pay the price that is asked of us, if we meet our sensei's expectations, then perhaps fortune will smile on us, and for one brief moment, we too may just catch a glimpse of where excellence lives.
+But if we do give all we can, if we pay the price that is asked of us, if we meet our sensei's expectations, then perhaps fortune will smile on us.
+And for one brief moment, we too may catch a glimpse of where excellence lives.

 Remember: "All things are the total sum of the effort that went into them."